Last updated: January 2026

 Q: How do I know if my child has worms?

 A: Signs include: poor appetite despite looking okay, itching around bottom (especially at night), pet dard, and sometimes visible worms in stool.
-Get a deworming dose from your doctor - it’s safe and recommended every 6 months.
+Ask your pediatrician about deworming - it is generally recommended every 6 months from 1 year of age, with the dose and timing decided by your doctor.

 Q: Is it okay if my child eats very little but seems healthy and active?